ishaghodgaonkar/mediapipe/README.md

 - We were able to complete real-time translation of characters A-Y (excluding J) with 89% accuracy.

 - ASL Characters J and Z along with almost all ASL words are "time-series" signs that will require the use of an LSTM and compelx data management infastructure.

-## Summary

-We have poured a lot of time and effort into a project we hope can serve to further communication between ASL users and non-ASL users.
-We learned a lot regarding ASL, hand-tracking, neural networks, data collection, and most of all teamwork.
-This entire project would not have been possible without the help of every single one of our team members.

 ## Future Work